The Best Bike Alarms

-Bike alarms start around $30 and rise from there, based on 2010 prices.
+Bike alarms start around $30 and rise from there.
 The Ducharme Alarm retails for $39 plus $7 shipping, when purchased directly from the official website.
 The Bike Watch from Safety Street retails for around $37.
 The Bike Watch is a dual system that has both a lock and an alarm.
 You may find a wider range of products and less expensive alarms from your local bike stores.
 This includes traditional bike locks, which are much less expensive, and larger electric systems, which can reach over $100.

 Jennifer Eblin has been a full-time freelance writer since 2006.
 Her work has appeared on several websites, including Tool Box Tales and Zonder.
 Eblin received a master's degree in historic preservation from the Savannah College of Art and Design.